Shopify vs WooCommerce vs BigCommerce: Full Comparison of Popular Platforms

 Pricing Structure and Transaction Fees

 WooCommerce is a free plugin, but costs may arise from hosting, themes, and additional plugins.
-There are no inherent transaction fees beyond what payment gateways may charge.
+Users must choose their own hosting provider and manage web hosting for their WooCommerce store.

 Pros and Cons of Using WooCommerce